Aalkhinji/HW1_Rodolfo_Urbano/README.md

 # HW1_Rodolfo_Urbano

+-Reviewer: Aisha Al-Khinji

+-Group 4

-This is by first home work assignment for class: Biostatistics 578.
+This is my first home work assignment for class: Biostatistics 578.
 The purpose is to create a GitHub account, a repository, and learn how to use it with RStudio.

 1) Account was created as "rurbano587" (https://github.com/rurbano587).